Fired US attorney refused to sign letter critical of NYC

 And only days ago, allegations surfaced from former Trump national security adviser John Bolton that the president sought to interfere in an investigation by Berman’s office into the state-owned Turkish bank in an effort to cut deals with Turkish President Recep Tayyip Erdoğan.

+Berman’s removal has raised questions among congressional leaders, further fueling accusations from Democrats that Barr is politicizing the Justice Department.
+House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., is prepared to subpoena Barr if he doesn’t agree to testify before the committee next week, according to a committee aide.

-Associated Press writers Larry Neumeister and Elana Schor in New York and Eric Tucker in Washington contributed to this report.
+Associated Press writers Larry Neumeister and Elana Schor in New York and Eric Tucker and Mary Clare Jalonick in Washington contributed to this report.